alejandrocoria/journeymap-api/README.md

 * Copy the `JourneyMap*.zip` to your `.minecraft/mods` folder
 * Run Minecraft.
 You should see an announcement in the chat window that JourneyMap is running.

+## Recover files after running MCP clean or update scrips

+* First, stage+commit+push everything that has been changed
+* If you're running Eclipse, it might be good to shut it down to prevent it from keeping file handles
+* Run MCP clean/update script (either will delete the src directory)
+* Git reset your branch to HEAD using the Git GUI (Branch menu -> Reset) or: git reset --hard HEAD^

 [1]: https://bitbucket.org/mwoodman/journeymap
 [2]: http://journeymap.techbrew.net
 [3]: http://minecraft.net